nsniteshsahni/telepi/README.md

 3. GPIO Library for python
 4. Telegram API for bot
 5. Google API for URL Shortening
+6. Beautiful soup for web parsing
-6. Deluge Console API for remote torrent downloading
+7. Deluge Console API for remote torrent downloading

 # License
 The MIT License (MIT)